robertostling/hnmt/README.md

   values should be roughly the same as before, and depends on model size and GPU RAM but not on sentence length. `--batch-size` is only used during translation.
+* You can use `--backwards yes` to train a model where all the input is reversed (on the character level).
+Currently the output is kept reversed, but this is subject to modification.

 ## Features